Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 ### Why Weekly Pricing

 Gig workers on Zomato/Swiggy operate on a weekly earnings and payout cycle.
 Daily premiums create friction.
 Monthly premiums are too large a commitment for workers with variable income.
-Weekly pricing — small enough to feel negligible (less than one order's earnings), meaningful enough to provide real coverage — matches how delivery workers actually think about money.
+Weekly pricing — small enough to feel negligible (less than one order's earnings), meaningful enough to provide real coverage — matches how Ravi actually thinks about money.

 ---